TangoYankee/spark-website/CONTRIBUTING.md

 ## Getting Started

-Code.mil is a static web site generated using a piece of software called [Jekyll](https://jekyllrb.com/) which runs in the programming language [Ruby](https://www.ruby-lang.org).
+travisspark.org is a static web site generated using a piece of software called [Jekyll](https://jekyllrb.com/) which runs in the programming language [Ruby](https://www.ruby-lang.org).
 Development dependencies are managed using the [Bundler gem](http://bundler.io).

 This project uses Ruby version 2.5.0 which can be installed using a Ruby version manager like [rbenv](https://github.com/rbenv/rbenv).